-This upcoming weekend the city of Carrara in northern Tuscany hosts the third edition a special art event called “ Carrara Studi Aperti ”.
-On Saturday 28 and Sunday 29 of May from 2:00 pm to 9:00 pm, visitors will have the opportunity to walk along the narrow alleys of the old centre discovering the secret ateliers of more than 180 artists.
+Every last weekend of May, or the first weekend of June the city of Carrara in northern Tuscany hosts a special art event called Carrara Studi Aperti.
+During the festival, strolling around downtown, visitors have the opportunity to discover the secret ateliers of more than 180 artists.

 If you guess why a small town like Carrara could houses so many different artists coming from all over the world, there are at least two reasons.
-The first is that Carrara is the world capital for extraction and processing of marble.
-The second is that Carrara hosts the National Academy of Fine Art, that has a lot of appeal to the emerging artists.
+The first is that Carrara is the world capital for the extraction and processing of marble.
+The second is that Carrara hosts the National Academy of Fine Art, which has a lot of appeals to emerging artists.

 During the two days of the exhibit, all artists will open the doors of their private studios, giving visitors the opportunity to admire their masterpieces and the way they work.
 And they will be happy to tell the story of their life.

-If you have never experienced Carrara Studi Aperti event before, I recommend you to visit at least the special workshop called Ponte di Ferro, a fantastic location just out from the downtown.
-It has been introduced to me by my friend Marco Pedri and it really worth.
+If you have never experienced the Carrara Studi Aperti event before, I recommend you to visit at least the special workshop called Ponte di Ferro, a fantastic location just out from downtown.
+A friend of mine, Marco Pedri introduced me to this place and it really worth it.

-The industrial area under the big bridge, once was used as stone processing factory.
-Moreover after many years of complete state of abandon, the building was occupied by some emerging artists.
-Today, with their hard work, the building has been brought to a new life.
-It keeps the original industrial aspect, but has been transformed into a co-working place for artists and area for annual events and special exhibits.
+The industrial area under the big bridge once hosted a stone processing factory.
+After many years of a complete state of abandonment, the building was occupied by some emerging artists.
+Today, with hard work, they brought a new life to the complex.
+The building retains its original industrial look but has been converted into a co-working space for artists and an area for annual events and special exhibitions.

-Corrado Marchese: one of the artist of Carrara Studi Aperti
+Corrado Marchese: one of the artists of Carrara Studi Aperti

-The style of Corrado Marchese expresses the ability to blend the intimate sensitivity of the artist with social themes into the stone, tacking inspiration from his favorite music genders such as punk rock, hard core, rock n’roll, reggae, ska, and blues.
-His sculptures always send messages of social protest with the characteristic elegance of masters of art as Michelangelo, Donatello, Bernini and Vangi.
-The delicacy of details such as flowers and juvenile feet represent this grace.
+The style of Corrado Marchese expresses the ability to blend the intimate sense of the artist with social themes into the stone, taking inspiration from his favorite music genders such as punk rock, hardcore, rock n roll, reggae, ska, and blues.
+His sculptures always send messages of social protest with the characteristic elegance of masters of art such as Michelangelo, Donatello, Bernini, and Vangi.
+The delicacy of details such as flowers and juvenile feet represents this grace.

-One of my favorite sculpture is titled “Do you wanna dance”, taking inspiration from the song played by the Ramones.
-Here, I clearly read the sacrifice of dancers to reach the goal of the perfection on their execution, expressed by the dancer shoes surrounded by the flowers of the glory and by the big bones on the sides.
+One of my favorite sculptures is titled “Do you wanna dance”, taking inspiration from the song played by the Ramones.
+Here, I clearly read the sacrifice of dancers to reach the goal of perfection in their execution, expressed by the dancer’s shoes surrounded by the flowers of glory and by the big bones on the sides.

 If you love art and sculpture, I would not miss this opportunity to explore Carrara visiting the studios along the river Carrione or hidden somewhere in town.
-I cannot wait to visit Carrara Studi Aperti 2016 edition, see you there!
+I cannot wait to attend the next edition of Carrara Studi Aperti, see you there!